Bug #10968

 Either way, I didn't write this driver, so we should probably look to Jacek for a step forward (if any).

-Updated by Jacek Lipkowski SQ5BPF 11 months ago
+Updated by Jacek Lipkowski SQ5BPF about 1 year ago

 But this is for a radio with modified firmware.